Umbrien/haskell-learn/blockchain/pz-1/README.md

 - For smart contract transactions: miner will pick w/ highest gas, gas will be spent on contract execution + miner fee

-- Vulnerability: miners will pick contract executions only as there may be higher gas due to execution? this may cause transfers with high fee?
+- Vulnerability: miners will pick contract executions only as there may be higher gas due to execution. this may cause transfers with high fee.

 ## Todo

 - Mempool or Transaction Pool

-- Function to calculate balance.
-It will include all transactions, fees (both sides - minus for user, plus for miner), coinbases
+- Update function to calculate balance to work for miner
+- Update coinbase transaction to include fixed block reward + transaction blocks fees
+- Make a coinbase creation function in Miner module. include reward + fees

+- Check hash when validating block, remove nonce unique validation, makeIsBlockBalid to accept last block instead of whole blockchain

+- beautiful Show instance for Blockchain